ofauchon/oflmetrics/README.md

 # Introduction

-This project provides code for running a simple network of sensors, based on MC1322x hardware (802.15.4 protocol) I love simple things, and I decide to write my own protocol, two years ago.
+This project provides code for running a simple network of sensors, based on MC1322x hardware (802.15.4 protocol) I love simple things, so it's very low level ( Have a look at Contiki if you want an embedded OS )

 Since I don't have much free time at the moment, I decided to publish it under open-source GPL licence.

 Initial goals:

-- Lightweight (No tasks, processes, threads... just a main loop)
+- Lightweight code (Not an OS: No tasks, processes, threads... just a main loop)
 - Simple protocol (No TCP/IP things, just some raw bytes .
 Back to basics)
 - Simple meshing (At the moment, routing over a a couple of nodes is enough for me)
 - Basic security (eg: encryption ... )